timmy-quinn/timmy-quinn/README.md

 <h3></h3>
 <p>
       Here you can find a selection of my academic and personal projects.
-I'm currently working on a <a href="https://github.com/timmy-quinn/dancing_links_sudoku_solver_generator">sudoku puzzle generator</a> using Don Knuth's dancing links algorithm. <br>
+I'm currently working on a <a href="https://github.com/timmy-quinn/dancing_links_sudoku_solver_generator">sudoku puzzle generator</a> which uses a dancing links algorithm. <br>
 </p>
 <h1> </h1>
 <h3>👨‍💻 Recent Projects:</h3>